-- Do you accept both online and offline consumer complaints? - Do you accept both domestic and cross-border disputes, including disputes covered by EU Regulation (EU) No. 524/2013 on online dispute resolution for consumer disputes and amending Regulation (EC) No 2006/2004 and Directive 2009/22/EC? - How does your website provide up-to-date and easy access to information concerning the ADR procedure(s)? - How do you provide up-to-date and easy access to information concerning the ADR procedure(s) in a durable medium (on request)? - Does your website enable consumers to submit both a complaint and the supporting documents online? - Does your ADR procedure enable the exchange of information between the parties via electronic means or, if applicable, by post? - Has the notifying entity put in place the necessary measures to ensure that the processing of personal data complies with the rules on the protection of personal data in accordance with the Data Protection Acts 1988 and 2003? - How will the notifying entity cooperate with other dispute ADR entities in the resolution of cross-border disputes? - How will the notifying entity exchange best practice with other ADR entities regarding both cross-border and domestic disputes?
+- Do you accept both online and offline consumer complaints? - Do you accept both domestic and cross-border disputes, including disputes covered by EU Regulation (EU) No. 524/2013 on online dispute resolution for consumer disputes and amending Regulation (EC) No 2006/2004 and Directive 2009/22/EC? - How does your website provide up-to-date and easy access to information concerning the ADR procedure(s)? - How do you provide up-to-date and easy access to information concerning the ADR procedure(s) in a durable medium (on request)? - Does your website enable consumers to submit both a complaint and the supporting documents online? - Does your ADR procedure enable the exchange of information between the parties via electronic means or, if applicable, by post? - Has the notifying entity put in place the necessary measures to ensure that the processing of personal data complies with the rules on the protection of personal data in accordance with the General Data Protection Regulation (Regulation 2016/679) ("GDPR") and the Data Protection Acts 1988 to 2018? - How will the notifying entity cooperate with other dispute ADR entities in the resolution of cross-border disputes? - How will the notifying entity exchange best practice with other ADR entities regarding both cross-border and domestic disputes?